 For large-scale power and heat supply, hydrogen produced from renewables is a clean energy source.
 It can be stored temporarily, transported in gas grids and reconverted into electricity, e.g. in fuel cell power plants or gas turbines.
 Substituting natural gas as energy carrier for buildings, power plants or industries, renewable hydrogen contributes to substantial CO2 emission savings in the energy sector.

 Sunfire is providing tailored electrolysis solutions for innovative renewable hydrogen projects.
-We are currently realizing projects together with our industry partners Neste, MPREIS, Salzgitter and Total.
+We are realizing projects together with our industry partners.

 Our partner Neste aims at decarbonizing all activities until 2035.
 The project marks the first implementation of a Sunfire-HyLink SOEC electrolyzer at multi-MW-scale (2.6 MW).
 The electrolyzer will supply renewable hydrogen to Neste’s refinery in Rotterdam as a replacement for hydrogen produced from fossil natural gas.

-The project opens new market segments for the industrial production and use of renewable hydrogen.
-A Sunfire-HyLink Alkaline electrolyzer (4 MW) will be installed at the MPREIS food production center in Völs, Tyrol.
-It will supply hydrogen for a fueling station and for heat supply to the factory.
-In addition, the system will provide grid balancing services under real operational and market conditions.
+In the project Demo4Grid, funded by the EU and Switzerland, a Sunfire alkaline electrolyzer (3.2 MW) produces green hydrogen at the MPREIS food production center in Völs, Tyrol.
+The hydrogen is being used to supply a fueling station and an industrial bakery oven.
+In addition, the electrolyzer provides grid balancing services under real operational and market conditions.

 The steel project marks the first implementation of Sunfire-HyLink SOEC electrolyzer at large-scale in an industrial environment.
 Until the end of 2022, the electrolyzer will produce renewable, high-purity hydrogen that will be used for annealing processes in Salzgitter’s integrated steelwork as a replacement for hydrogen produced from natural gas.